2020 Watch: How long will Trump be quarantined? | WTOP

 THE NARRATIVE

-President Donald Trump spent the weekend in the hospital after testing positive for COVID-19, a stunning development that injected a new layer of chaos into an already turbulent 2020 contest just one month before Election Day.
+President Donald Trump spent the weekend in the hospital after testing positive for COVID-19, a development that added a new layer of chaos to an already turbulent 2020 contest just one month before Election Day.
 No first-term president has suffered such a serious health setback so close to an election.

 Trump’s hospitalization has refocused the election right where Democrat Joe Biden wants it: on Trump’s uneven leadership throughout the pandemic.
 The Republican president has struggled to manage the nation’s response to the health crisis.
 After ignoring his own health experts’ recommendations for several months, now he and several senior Republicans, not to mention first lady Melania Trump, are infected.